Southern stargazer: Electric defense

 A unique trait of the Southern Stargazer is its ability to use an electric organ.
-This adaptation is unique due to the fact that the Southern Stargazer is one of a few teleost that has this ability.
+This adaptation is unique due to the fact that the Southern Stargazer is one of a few teleosts that has this ability.
 This evolutionary ability is common with the genus Astroscopus, which includes the northern stargazer (A. guttatus) and the Brazilian stargazer (A. brasiliensis).
 The organ itself is derived from muscles that are located around the eye.
 There are a total of eight muscles that comprise the organ; out of those eight, six are evolved from around the eye.
 Some of the muscle groups that the organ is made up of are the medial rectus, the lateral rectus, the superior rectus, and the superior oblique muscle.
 The cells that allow the muscle to produce an electric current are referred to as electro plaques.
 These cells are aligned on the surface of the Stargazer’s head in a vertical column, also referred to as the dorsal side.
 They extend from the dorsal fin on the back of the fish down on the head and then come to a stop near the mouth.
 These electro plaque cells are aligned in an irregular overlapping pattern.
 This is different from other electrically conductive fish, such as the Torpedine.
 The Torpedine is a ray that is found in the Atlantic Ocean as well.
 Instead of irregularly placed electro plaques, the Torpedine has overlapping, uniformly layered cells.
 This is important when considering the difference in electric conductivity between the two fish.
 The Torpedine is able to get up to a max voltage of 220 volts, while the Southern Stargazer can only go up to about 50 volts.
 While Stargazers can conduct electricity, they are not the most effective at it.
 The cells that make up the organ are not very wide either; a single layer is about eight to ten cells wide.
 This width also fluctuates as it traverses the body, meaning variations in electrical current around the body.
 The widest section of the organ is typically found on the top side of the fish, and it is on average about 0.5 centimeters wide.